Molybdenum trioxide

 Molybdenum trioxide describes a family of inorganic compounds with the formula MoO3(H2O)n where n = 0, 1, 2.
-These compounds are produced on the largest scale of any molybdenum compound.
+The anhydrous compound is produced on the largest scale of any molybdenum compound since it is the main intermediate produced when molybdenum ores are purified.
 The anhydrous oxide is a precursor to molybdenum metal, an important alloying agent.
 It is also an important industrial catalyst.
 It is a yellow solid, although impure samples can appear blue or green.

 Molybdenum trioxide occurs as the rare mineral molybdite.

 Structure

 In the gas phase, three oxygen atoms are bonded to the central molybdenum atom.
 In the solid state, anhydrous MoO3 is composed of layers of distorted MoO6 octahedra in an orthorhombic crystal.
 The octahedra share edges and form chains which are cross-linked by oxygen atoms to form layers.
 The octahedra have one short molybdenum-oxygen bond to a non-bridging oxygen.
 Also known is a metastable (β) form of MoO3 with a WO3-like structure.

 Preparation and principal reactions

-MoO3 is produced industrially by roasting molybdenum disulfide, the chief ore of molybdenum:
+MoO3 is produced industrially by roasting the mineral molybdenite (molybdenum disulfide), the chief ore of molybdenum: